 In most traffic trials, the government’s evidence consists of the testimony of the officer who issued the ticket.
-(For violations like red light or speed camera tickets, the judge might also consider photographic or video evidence.)
+(For violations like red light camera tickets, the judge might also consider photographic or video evidence.)
 Depending on the jurisdiction, it will either be a prosecutor or the judge who first questions the officer.
 The defendant then has the opportunity to “cross-examine” the officer by asking questions.
 When the officer's testimony is complete, the defendant gets a chance to present evidence and witness testimony.
 Oftentimes, defendants present their own testimony about what happened.

 Once both sides have presented their evidence, the judge makes a decision.
 A not-guilty finding means you’ve won—the ticket gets thrown out.
 A finding of guilty, on the other hand, typically means you have to pay a fine and the violation will go on your driving record.
 However, some judges will allow a defendant to attend traffic school even after being found guilty at trial.